Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Common signs include:

-• one partner avoids the topic completely
+- one partner avoids the conversation completely

-• conversations quickly become defensive
+• discussions quickly become defensive

 • one person feels pressured while the other feels ignored